SajixInc/mongo2mongo/README.md

 # Mongodb to Mongodb Converter

+## About
+Here we can backup the data from one mongodb to another mongodb

+## Summary
+ some times we have the data in server. in that time it is very useful to take the data from server database into local database

 ## Requirements
 - mogodb - pip install pymongo

-## About
-This code for clone or backup the data from one mongodb to another mongodb

 ## Running Mongodb 2 mongodb
 To run this, you have to follow the below steps